- Types of Aid

 Housing Status Change

-Undergraduate students that move off-campus will have their Marywood University Merit award adjusted to reflect the appropriate award level for an off-campus or commuter student.
+Undergraduate students that move off-campus may likely experience a reduction in institutional need-based funds in order to reflect the appropriate award level for an off-campus or commuter student.
 On campus resident students are advised to speak with someone in the Financial Aid Office before moving off-campus.

 Financial aid Disbursement

-Scholarships and grants, which include Maywood scholarships/grants, Pell Grants, SEOG grants and PHEAA grants, will normally be applied toward your University charges during the ten days immediately preceding the first day of each semester.
+Scholarships and grants; which include university merit and need-based funds, Pell Grants, SEOG and PHEAA grants, will normally be applied toward your university charges during the ten days immediately preceding the first day of each semester.
 Student loans will normally be applied toward your university charges on the first day of each semester.

 Financial Aid awarded and administered by the Financial Aid Office (except Federal Work Study) is disbursed by the Cashier’s Office.
 Financial aid is first used to pay any outstanding tuition, fees, room and board charges for each semester.
 If you are due a refund, you will be notified by the Cashier’s Office via email within the first three weeks of each semester.
 Refund checks must be picked up at the Cashier’s Office, Monday – Friday, 8:30 a.m. to 4:30 p.m.
 All students must show their student ID card or driver’s license when picking up refund checks.

-*Student’s participating in study abroad programs that may require disbursement dates outside of the standard academic calender should contact the Financial Aid Office..
+*Student’s participating in study abroad programs that may require disbursement dates outside of the standard academic calendar should contact the Financial Aid Office..

 Scholarships are split into two equal disbursements, half for each semester, unless your donor requests a single disbursement.